 The Future.
 The phasedown of HFCs under the Kigali Amendment sets a path in which HFCs play a very limited role in future climate forcing.
-Achieving the maximum climate protection from the implementation of the Amendment requires that compounds replacing high-GWP HFCs have smaller or negligible GWPs.
-Technological developments related to new low-GWP substances and improved refrigeration and air conditioning equipment will help maximize the protection of climate.
+Achieving the maximum climate protection from the implementation of the amendment requires that compounds replacing high-GWP HFCs have much smaller or negligible GWPs.
+Technological developments related to low-GWP replacement substances or other alternatives along with improved refrigeration and air conditioning equipment will help achieve this maximum protection.
 The release of greenhouse gases in generating electricity for powering refrigeration and air conditioning equipment contributes to the indirect climate forcing from this sector.
-Improvements in the energy efficiency of equipment in this sector during the transition to low-GWP alternative refrigerants could potentially double the direct climate benefits of the Amendment.
+Improvements in the energy efficiency of equipment in this sector during the transition to low-GWP alternative refrigerants could potentially double the direct climate benefits of the Kigali Amendment.
 The combination of low-GWP replacement compounds, energy efficiency improvements, and the growth in renewable energy sources has great potential to minimize the direct and indirect contributions to climate forcing from global refrigeration and air conditioning applications.